emilyalice2708/credit-python/README.md

 # Credit

-This project was created with Python for the Harvard Online CS50 Introduction to Computer Science problem set 6.
+This project was created with Python for the Harvard Online CS50 Introduction to Computer Science Problem Set 6 within the CS50 IDE (integrated development environment for students and teachers).
 This programme prompts the user for a credit card number and reports via the command line whether it is a valid American Express, MasterCard or Visa card number.

 ## Usage